They Call Me Mister Tibbs

 In several of the later books, The Truth and Thud!, to name two, his junior officers call him Mister Vimes (always Mister, never Mr.) as a measure of their respect for him.
 It's implied that they've earned this right by dint of their long-standing and hard work.
 And while he almost never says it, Sergeant Colon, who Vimes knows has earned the right, will—when he's very worried—call Vimes "Sam".

 He also goes by Blackboard Monitor Vimes, which is a subversion.
 He tacked it on to his list of titles as a bit of self-effacing lightness when visiting the Low King of the dwarfs, only to discover that since dwarfs value the written word above all else, this is Serious Business.
 The modern dwarfs hold the title in reverence as Vimes was the steward of the Words, and the conservative dwarfs think it makes him a monster who destroys the Words.

 - Mistress Weatherwax.
 She won't let you forget it.
 Unless you come from her home country of Lancre and/or have known her for a really long time; then she generally won't object to being called "Granny."
-Only Nanny Ogg and Archchancellor Ridcully are allowed to call her by her first name, though.
+Only Nanny Ogg and Archchancellor Ridcully are allowed to call her by her first name, though, as they're the only two for whom she holds more than passing acquaintance.
 In the short story "The Sea and Little Fishes", Mrs Earwig commits the unpardonable sin of calling her "Miss Weatherwax".